 A linear trend between EI and applied pressure was observed (Fig. 9), suggesting bubble length is proportional to applied pressure as described in Eq 1.
-For the same measurement range, sensitivity was improved three orders of magnitude
+For the same measurement range, sensitivity was improved three orders of magnitude compared to the previous circular chamber design (0.22/mmHg); this improvement is attributed to the high impedance response of the submicron fluid capillaries.